Housing in the Region

 - Zoning

-Housing is one of the most important aspects of an individual’s life and livelihood, playing a critical role in economic opportunity for individual workers and their families, affecting current and future workers, employers, communities, and regional markets OCPC has worked with dozens of communities to develop Housing Production Plans (HPPs).
-HPPs are a community’s proactive strategy for planning and developing affordable housing for its residents under M.G.L.
+Housing is one of the most important aspects of an individual’s life and livelihood, playing a critical role in economic opportunity for individual workers and their families, affecting current and future workers, employers, communities, and regional markets OCPC has worked with dozens of areas across the region to develop Housing Production Plans (HPPs).
+HPPs is a proactive strategy for planning and developing affordable housing for its residents under M.G.L.
 Chapter 40B.
 These plans are developed in partnership with local officials and community members.
 Housing Production Plans consider the linkage between demographics, employment, and current housing supply and demand and will make recommendations for new and comprehensive approaches to meeting current and future housing needs.
 An HPP typically includes:

 - Comprehensive housing needs assessment: Analyzing the community’s demographics, housing stock, and future housing needs.